AI Tinkerers Chicago: Why Voice AI Agents Fail with Rasa

 📊 AI Tinkerers Chicago Stats

-- Companies Represented: Featuring tech giants like Google, Microsoft, and NVIDIA, alongside fast-growing platforms such as DoorDash, TikTok, and GitLab, and innovative startups like ElevenLabs, Pinecone, Speechify, Baseten, and HumanLayer, and more
+- Companies Represented: Featuring tech giants like Google, Microsoft, NVIDIA, and Apple, alongside prominent platforms like DoorDash, TikTok, Waymo, and Robinhood, and innovative startups such as ElevenLabs, Pinecone, Hume AI, and HumanLayer, and more

 - Testimonials: